TrulyFormula/TrulyFormula/README.md

 ## Acknowledgments

 * -LOGS-
-* We take logs of the test in V2 but no names are linked
+* We take logs of the test in V1 but no names are linked
-* DATA
+* -DATA-
-* We collect NO data that isn't needed.
-Data that is needed is discord name and HWID
+* We collect logs of running processes in V1 but no names are linked to who.
+* This data is shared to improve the protection of all users.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>